balena-io/docs/pages/learn/more/glossary.md

 ## L

-### Leadership Group
-**(balena specific term)**
-The new name of the Maintainers or Mission Team at balena.
-This is comprised of a group of individuals trusted to lead the team strategy and vision of balena (Chris, Konstantinos and Phil.)

 ### Loki
 Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus.
 Used by balenaCloud to store customer device logs.
 Used by productOS to store internal logs.
 [more](https://github.com/grafana/loki)